Living sustainably on a budeget. How to implement sustainability.

 Living sustainably on a budget may seem very difficult, but actually, it can be easier than you think.
 In this entry, we have compiled a comprehensive number of budget-friendly sustainable practices to help you kick-start your journey towards a more sustainable lifestyle.

-The three R's - Reduce, reuse, recycle
+The TREE R's - Reduce, reuse, recycle

 Reduce